Lee Donghae: 1986–2011: Early life and career beginnings

-Donghae officially debuted as part of 12-member project group Super Junior 05 on 6 November 2005."SM Unveils 12-Membered Boy Group Named Super Junior" Arirang.co.kr.
-27 October 2005.
-Retrieved 2011-12-25 He made his acting debut in Super Junior's horror documentary Mystery 6, broadcast in early 2006.
+Donghae officially debuted as part of 12-member project group Super Junior 05 on 6 November 2005.
+He made his acting debut in Super Junior's horror documentary Mystery 6, broadcast in early 2006.
 The documentary surrounds Donghae and his peculiar ability to see and feel ghosts.
 In August 2006, Donghae played the role of a human turned cyborg in the Korean version of BoA's music video drama, "Key of Heart".

 In 2007, he played a role in Attack on the Pin-Up Boys.